aragon/hack/docs/tutorial.md

 You can use just `dao` too as a shortcut instead of `aragon dao`.

 ### apm

+Besides already explained `publish` command, there are other APM related tools available:

 - `aragon apm grant <new-address>` grants the provided address the permission to create new versions of this package.
 Take care!